Stone Mountain Meats Branding

 Local to Greeneville, TN: Born and raised here, we are passionate about helping our neighbors provide for their families.

-Logo Design
+Identity Design

-The logo design is usually the first brand asset that brings the strategy to life visually for new brands.
+The identity and logo design is usually the first brand asset that brings the strategy to life visually for new brands.
 For Stone Mountain Meats, I was even able to give it a hidden element, which is always a plus because it’s incredibly unique to their business.

 The font choice of Roboto Slab nods to “modern technology” with mechanical, geometric letter forms and natural, friendly curves.